mortenivar/Jed-modes/README.sh.txt

               error line in a browser.
 You need to have jumped to an error line first with one of the two key combos above.

+<ctrl>-c E    Execute code in a marked region or if no region is marked then
+              in the whole buffer whole buffer.
+If output is more than one line long, the output will be shown in another window, else it will be shown in the message area.

 <ctrl>-pgup,  briefly show the matching keyword that begins a code block or
               sub-block, if standing on the keyword that ends the block.
               Sometimes convenient in long, convoluted constructs.